YuriyNasretdinov/chukcha/README.md

 # chukcha
 Easy to use distributed event bus similar to Kafka.

+The messages are expected to be delimited by a new line character.

 The youtube playlist to see live development: https://www.youtube.com/watch?v=t3FdULDRfRM&list=PLWwSgbaBp9XqeuIuTWqpNtvf_EL0I4TJ2

+# Requirements

+Go 1.15+ is needed to build Chukcha.

 # Features (work in progress)